 How to quit smoking and find support

 There are a range of ways you can quit smoking, and we know that not everyone will quit smoking in the same way.
-That’s why we offer a range of options; you can get face-to-face stop smoking support and speak to one of our advisors, speak to our stop-smoking team over the phone, or even go it alone but with the support of the occasional email and use of stop-smoking apps.
+That’s why we offer a range of options; you can get stop smoking support online, speak to our stop-smoking team over the phone, or even go it alone but with the support of the occasional email and use of stop-smoking apps.
 However you choose to stop smoking, we’ll be here to support you.
 You can find out more about our ways to stop smoking below.

 Our team of trained stop smoking advisors are here to support to you with free expert advice and guidance on quitting smoking.
 They are able to offer advice on the best stop smoking aids or medications available to you, develop a quit plan and help you with any problems you are facing.